 Your information will be used by the Council for the purpose of registering, validating and determining the planning application or notification submitted.
 The information will be made available on the public register, and this will include the name and address of the applicant as well as the details of the agent if applicable.
 Your personal email address, signatures, contact numbers and any financial information will be redacted from public viewing but we will hold this information on our planning system and it will be available to all planning staff.

 Information security and data sharing

 Your information is stored securely within the planning system; any information that is not made available for public viewing will not be accessible to other services within the Council.

-Your application or notification information (excluding personal contact numbers, email address and signatures) will be shared with other statutory consultees such as the Highways Agency, Natural England, Building Control, Bucks County Council etc. This is a statutory requirement under the Town and County Planning Act 1990.
+Your application or notification information (excluding personal contact numbers, email address and signatures) will be shared with other statutory consultees such as the Highways Agency, Natural England, Building Control, Buckinghamshire Council etc. This is a statutory requirement under the Town and County Planning Act 1990.